CodeYourFuture/immersive-go-course/multiple-servers/README.md

 This selection of where to send the request is called routing, and the order we perform the checks matters. `/*` matches everything, so if we checked that first, we'd never send any traffic to our API server.
 We check in order from the _most specific_ path pattern to the least specific path patterns.

+Separating out servers like this is one way real systems are built.
+Why do we do this?
+Much of it comes down to **scale**: doing a lot of anything puts strain on computer resources...

+#### State

+Some code is "stateful" while other code can be "stateless".
+We often separate code that is stateful from code that is stateless and, as much as possible, reduce the number of stateful systems.
+This is because state introduces the _possibility_ of incorrectness, failure and data loss, particularly working at scale.

+**Stateless** means there is no stored knowledge relating to past requests; each request can be served independently without depending to another.
+A file server is likely to be stateless: it can serve any file without knowing what other files have been served in the past to a particular client.

+Stateless systems scale easily and simply — you just run more of them!

+**Stateful** servers store and retrieve information, and requests may depend on each other: for example, a server that handles banking information needs to know how much money is in the account before it can let someone take money out!

+This state/stateless split is the common reason for separating a file server from a server that communicates with a database.

+#### Different workloads

+Sometimes we split code into different servers or systems because there are very different demands on the computer hardware.
+This is called the "workload" that the code places on the hardware:

+- A _CPU-bound workload_ means something that is limited by the speed of the CPU.
+A task that performs many calculations, running a complex algorithm like video encoding or 3D modelling, is likely to be CPU bound.

+- _I/O-bound workloads_ is limited by how fast data can be read or written from disk or the network, and place heavy demands on these.
+A server that loads and processes many small files is likely to be I/O bound.

+- _Memory-bound workloads_ place heavy demands on the amount of memory or RAM the computer has.
+Workloads that have to a lot of data into memory, such a database or cache server, are likely to be memory bound.

+Placing dissimilar workloads on the same computer can force us to buy very expensive and specialised hardware, make scaling difficult, and make each independent workload negatively affect the other.

+There's a good, short guide to workloads on [scaleyourapp.com](https://scaleyourapp.com/a-super-helpful-guide-to-understanding-workload-its-types-in-cloud/) which also looks at workloads in terms of usage patterns.

 ### Module & packages

 Our file layout for this project will look like this: